 Lake Michigan is particularly friendly to paddlers and non-motorized watercraft – the majority of the shore has some sort of beach available for easy refuge.
-Access to the Lake has been enhanced by watertrails on the Illinois and Indiana shores.
-And tourism and travel around the lake has been supported for more than twenty years by the Lake Michigan Circle Tour.
+Access to the Lake has been enhanced by water trails on the Illinois and Indiana shores.
+And tourism and travel around the lake have been supported for more than twenty years by the Lake Michigan Circle Tour.

 The initial Lake Michigan National Recreational Water Trail is easily accessible to the more than 6 million people who live in the five counties adjacent to the trail and the more than nine million people in the region.
 But as Chicago and the Indiana Dunes National Lakeshore attract tourists from around the world, this trail will be enjoyed by people from far beyond the immediate region.

 There are over 450 miles of trails from the Michigan border at Marinette, around Green Bay and Door County, and south to the Illinois border.
-The recently developed Lake Michigan Water Trail provides rest stops and campsites along a variety of shoreline with towering bluff s, caves, Native American etched petroglyphs, river mouths, and long stretches of sandy beach.
+The recently developed Lake Michigan Water Trail provides rest stops and campsites along a variety of shorelines with towering bluffs, caves, Native American etched petroglyphs, river mouths, and long stretches of sandy beach.
 Don’t miss the shipwrecks and lighthouses along the way!